 Information security analysts plan and carry out security measures to protect an organization’s computer networks and systems.

 |Instructional Coordinator||Thinking, Helping, Persuading||

 Instructional coordinators oversee school curriculums and teaching standards.
 They develop educational material, implement it with teachers and principals, and assess its effectiveness.

 Insulation workers, also called insulators, install and replace the materials used to insulate buildings or mechanical systems.

 |Insurance Sales Agent||Helping, Persuading, Organizing||

 Insurance sales agents contact potential customers and sell one or more types of insurance.
-Insurance sales agents explain various insurance policies and help clients choose plans that suit them.
+These agents explain various insurance policies and help clients choose the plans that suit them.